Chart Color Schemes

 Development

-Ferntree Gully (South) - Upper Ferntree Gully has seen approximately 41 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 207 homes were approved, with an additional 21 approved in FY26 so far.
-On average, about 0.3 people moved to the area per dwelling built over these years.
+Ferntree Gully South - Upper Ferntree Gully has seen approximately 41 new homes approved annually.
+From FY21 to FY25, around 207 homes were approved, with an additional 25 approved in FY26 so far.
+Over these five years, the average population growth per dwelling was 0.3 people.

-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-New properties are constructed at an average cost of $550,000.
-In FY26, commercial development approvals totalled $45.3 million, indicating high local commercial activity.
-Comparatively, Ferntree Gully (South) - Upper Ferntree Gully has around two-thirds the rate of new dwelling approvals per person when measured against Greater Melbourne.
-Nationally, it ranks in the 33rd percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and room for population growth beyond current forecasts.
+The average construction cost of new properties is $300,000, consistent with regional patterns.
+In FY26, commercial approvals totalled $45.3 million, indicating strong local business investment.
+Compared to Greater Melbourne, Ferntree Gully South - Upper Ferntree Gully has around two-thirds the rate of new dwelling approvals per person and ranks in the 32nd percentile nationally.
+This results in relatively constrained buyer choice, supporting interest in existing dwellings.

 Frequently Asked Questions - Development